-A. Supplemental Appropriations: If during the fiscal year the mayor certifies that there are available for appropriation revenues in excess of those estimated in the operating budget, the mayor may present a supplemental budget for the disposition of such revenues, and the council by ordinance may make supplemental appropriations for the year up to the amount of such excess in the same manner required for adoption of the budget.

-B. Emergency Appropriations: To meet a public emergency affecting life, health, property or the public peace, the council may make emergency appropriations.
-Such appropriations shall be made by emergency ordinance in accordance with the provisions of this charter.
+- A. Supplemental Appropriations: If during the fiscal year the mayor certifies that there are available for appropriation revenues in excess of those estimated in the operating budget, the mayor may present a supplemental budget for the disposition of such revenues, and the council by ordinance may make supplemental appropriations for the year up to the amount of such excess in the same manner required for adoption of the budget. - B. Emergency Appropriations: To meet a public emergency affecting life, health, property or the public peace, the council may make emergency appropriations.
+Such appropriations shall be made by emergency ordinance in accordance with the provisions of this Charter.
 To the extent that there are no available unappropriated revenues to meet such appropriations, the council may by such emergency ordinance borrow money in sums necessary to meet the emergency.
-The repayment of such sums shall be a fixed charge upon the revenues of the fiscal year next following the fiscal year in which the sums are borrowed.

-C. Reduction of Appropriations: If at any time during the fiscal year it appears to the mayor that the revenues available will be insufficient to meet the amount appropriated, the mayor shall report to the council without delay, indicating the estimated amount of the deficit, any remedial action taken and recommendations as to any other steps to be taken.
-The council shall then take such further action as it deems necessary to prevent a deficit.

-D. Subject to the limitations in Subsection F of this section, the council may, by ordinance, reduce any appropriation at any time.

-E. Transfer of Appropriations: At any time during the fiscal year the mayor may transfer part or all of any unencumbered appropriation within programs or functions.
+The repayment of such sums shall be a fixed charge upon the revenues of the fiscal year next following the fiscal year in which the sums are borrowed. - C. Reduction of Appropriations: If at any time during the fiscal year it appears to the mayor that the revenues available will be insufficient to meet the amount appropriated, the mayor shall report to the council without delay, indicating the estimated amount of the deficit, any remedial action taken and recommendations as to any other steps to be taken.
+The council shall then take such further action as it deems necessary to prevent a deficit, and if it fails to adopt a plan to eliminate the deficit the Mayor shall instruct department heads to take actions needed to resolve the deficit. - D. {Reduction:] Subject to the limitations in Subsection F of this section, the council may, by ordinance, reduce any appropriation at any time. - E. Transfer of Appropriations: At any time during the fiscal year the mayor may transfer part or all of any unencumbered appropriation within programs or functions.
 An unencumbered appropriation balance may be transferred from one department, office or agency to another or from one program or function to another only upon council action by ordinance.